azabraao/unsupervised-learning/README.md

-# Predicting secondary school students performance with supervised learning
+# Classifying  secondary school students performance with supervised learning

 This is a project made for the discipline of Artificial inteligente at FIAP, São Paulo, Brazil :D